maecapozzi/blog/content/newsletter/newsletter/49/index.md

 In this case, you must allow style overrides.
 Ideally, your components have little to no style opinion.

 You'll likely introduce multiple layers of abstraction, with the base layer being a library of unstyled, unopinionated, behavior-driven components.

-On top of that you might have multiple opinionated libraries that restrict style overrides.
+On top of that you might have multiple opinionated libraries that restrict style overrides

-I've written about this topic in more depth here